 The Baru Target is located one kilometre to the west of the south pit at Serra Alta.
 To date, 12 holes have been completed totaling 3,278m.
 Hole FBU-008 was drilled in section with hole FBU-004 (discovery hole reported on December 15th, 2021) and confirmed mineralization in the immediate footwall of the Agua Suja fault.
 A relevant intercept of this hole includes 18.59m at 0.95 g/t Au from 83.20m.
-Integrated results warrant further investigation along strike, especially towards the south where the granitic host is exposed.
+Integrated results warrant further investigation along strike, in particular towards the south where the granitic host is exposed.
+Trenching completed in Q2 and early Q3 is being integrated into a new drilled program to commence in the third guarter.